redpen-cc/redpen-doc/source/validator.rst

 InvalidSymbol
 ~~~~~~~~~~~~~~~~~~

-Some symbols or characters have the difference characters with the same role.
+Some symbols or characters have alternate characters with the same role.
 For example question mark "?
-(0x003F)" have another variation "？(0xFF1F)" in the unicode table.
+(0x003F)" has another unicode variation "？(0xFF1F)".
 InvalidSymbol checks if input sentences contains invalid characters or symbols.
-We write the symbols and character settings into character setting file (char-table.xml).
+The symbols and character settings are entered into the character setting file (char-table.xml).
-In the setting file, we write the symbols we should use in the document, and in addition the invalid symbols.
-The details of the character settings are described in the next section.
+In this file, we write the symbols we should use in the document and their invalid counterparts.
+The details of these settings is described in the next section.

 SpaceWithSymbol
 ~~~~~~~~~~~~~~~~

 Some symbols need space before or after them.
-For example, we add add space left brancket "(". we add the setting in the character setting file (char-table.xml).
+For example, if we want to ensure a space is added before a left parentheses "(", we could add this preference to the character setting file (char-table.xml).

 KatakanaEndHyphen
 ~~~~~~~~~~~~~~~~~~

 KatakanaEndHyphen validator checks the end hyphens of Katakana words in **Japanese** documents.
-Japanese Katakana words have variations in end hyphen.
-For example, "computer" is written in Katakana by
+Japanese Katakana words have variations in their end hyphen.
+For example, "computer" is written in Katakana as
-"コンピュータ (without hyphen) ", and "コンピューター (with hypen) ".
+"コンピュータ" (without hyphen), and "コンピューター" (with hypen).
-This validator check if Katakana words ending format is match the predefined standard.
+This validator checks to ensure that Katakana words match the predefined standard.
 See JIS Z8301, G.6.2.2 b) G.3.

-- a: Words of 3 characters or more can not have the end hyphen.
+- a: Words of 3 characters or more cannot have an end hyphen.
-- b: Words of 2 characters or less can have the end hyphen.
+- b: Words of 2 characters or less can have an end hyphen.
-- c: A compound word applies **a** and **b** for each component.
+- c: A compound word should apply **a** and **b** to each component word.
-- d: In the cases from **a** to **c**, the length of a syllable which are represented as a hyphen, flip syllable, and stuffed syllable is 1 except for Youon.
+- d: In the cases from **a** to **c**, the length of a syllable which is represented by a hyphen is 1 except for Youon.

 KatakanaSpellCheck
 ~~~~~~~~~~~~~~~~~~~~~

-KatakanaSpellCheck validator checks the Katakana words has the very similar words in the document.
+KatakanaSpellCheck validator checks if Katakana words have very similar words with different spellings in the document.
-For example when there is a Katakana word "インデックス" and the variation "インデクス" in the same document, this validator returns the warning.
+For example, if there is the Katakana word "インデックス" and the variation "インデクス" in the same document, this validator returns a warning.

 SectionLength
 ~~~~~~~~~~~~~~

-SectionLength validator checks the character number of input seciton.
+SectionLength validator checks the maximum number of words allowed in an section.

 .. table::

   ==================== ============= ========================================
   Property             Default Value Description
   ==================== ============= ========================================
-  ``"max_num"``        1000           Maximum number of words in a seciton.
+  ``"max_num"``        1000           Maximum number of words in a section.
   ==================== ============= ========================================

 ParagraphNumber
 ~~~~~~~~~~~~~~~~

-ParagraphNumber validator checks the number of paragraph in one input section.
+ParagraphNumber validator checks the maximum number of paragraphs allowed in one section.

 .. table::